hugo-ff/robot-explorer/changelog/initialConfig.md

 ### Added

+- lint-staged installed and script for prettier and eslint added
 - Prop-types installed
 - Styled-Components and related babel plugin installed for styling purposes
 - Webpack and some related plugins installed and their configs created for both prod and dev bundling.